-When it comes to energy-efficient HVAC installation in Haltom City, there’s fantastic news for your family at tax time.
+When it comes to energy-efficient HVAC installation in Haltom City, there’s fantastic news for you this tax period.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This could entitle you to incentives for energy-efficient home modifications, like modern heating and cooling systems, water heaters and heat pumps.
+This might entitle you to incentives for energy-efficient home modifications, like modern heating and cooling systems, water heaters and heat pumps.

-To become eligible for the incentive, the home is required to be the taxpayer’s chief home in the United States.
-The improvement must work for a minimum of five years, with the initial use beginning with the taxpayer.
+To be entitled for the reduction, the home should be the taxpayer’s main house in the United States.
+The improvement must last for at least five years, with the initial use beginning with the taxpayer.

 What Types of Improvements are Qualify for High-Efficiency Updates?

-Usually, this tax credit equals 10% of the cost of the subsequent energy-saving improvements that match specified ENERGY STAR® requirements:
+Typically, this tax credit equals 10% of the cost of the subsequent energy-saving improvements that achieve specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans

 - Energy-efficient gas, propane or oil hot water boilers

 - Qualified metal and asphalt roofing

 - Qualified exterior storm windows, skylights and storm doors